MaDTiA/PHP-Torrent-Tracker/README.md

 # MaDTracker
-# Is a project aimed to make available a wide range of free torrent tracker and indexer. <br>
+# Our project is dedicated to providing a comprehensive and secure platform for free torrent tracking and indexing.
+By utilizing the HTTPS protocol instead of the traditional UDP torrent trackers, we ensure enhanced privacy and security for our users.
+Enjoy a wide range of torrents with the confidence that your data is protected. <br>
 The script is developed and mainteined by me.
 Any donation is very appreciated!
 BTC : 33oqq9wjymexfX7VSoLix1agKeUVGnvm5m<br>
 # Main Tracker Domain : https://tracker.madtia.cc<br>
 MaD Tracker Mirror List<br>